Understand what RPE means in lifting, and if it’s distinct, grasp the concept of RiR in lifting.

 They come into the training session and when they get under 305lb on the back squat for 10 is now a RiR 0.
 While this situation is still optimal, it does affect their progression, recovery, and performance tracking negatively.

 To avoid this, lifters should avoid using RiR in their training or continually experiment to learn how to gauge their RiR.
-However, it’s also important to truly comprehend the differences between RiR and what is RPE in lifting.
+However, it’s crucial to genuinely understand the distinctions between RiR and RPE in lifting.

-What Is RPE in Lifting?
-Rating of Perceived Exertion Explained
+Understanding RPE in Lifting: Rating of Perceived Exertion Explained

-There are other autoregulatory tools such as RPE, but what is RPE in lifting?
-RPE, or Rating of Perceived Exertion, is an autoregulation scale developed for endurance sports by Gunnar Borg.14 The system was originally a 6-20 scale used for any type of training such as swimming, running, and more, but later it was adapted for lifting and turned into a 1-10 scale.
+While there are other autoregulatory tools like RPE, it’s essential to understand what RPE means in lifting.
+RPE, also known as Rating of Perceived Exertion, is a scale for autoregulation that was originally developed for endurance sports by Gunnar Borg.15 The system was originally a 6-20 scale used for any type of training such as swimming, running, and more, but later it was adapted for lifting and turned into a 1-10 scale.

 Many powerlifting coaches use the 1-10 scale for their athletes’ autoregulation and it’s also worth noting that the 1-10 RPE scale translates directly to the RiR system, also known as RiR-based RPE.